Cunedda: Move to Gwynedd

-According to Old Welsh tradition contained in section 62 of the Historia Brittonum, Cunedda came from Manaw Gododdin, the modern Clackmannanshire region of Scotland:
+According to Old Welsh tradition contained in section 62 of the Historia Brittonum, Cunedda came from Manaw Gododdin, the modern Falkirk region of Scotland:

 Maelgwn, the great king, was reigning among the Britons in the region of Gwynedd, for his ancestor, Cunedag, with his sons, whose number was eight, had come previously from the northern part, that is from the region which is called Manaw Gododdin, one hundred and forty-six years before Maelgwn reigned.
-And with great slaughter they drove out from those regions the Scotti who never returned again to inhabit them.
+And with great slaughter, they drove out from those regions the Scotti who never returned again to inhabit them.

 Cunedda and his forebears led the Votadini against Pictish and Irish incursions south of Hadrian's Wall.
 Sometime after this, the Votadini troops under Cunedda relocated to North Wales to defend the region from Irish invasion, specifically the Uí Liatháin, as mentioned in the Historia Brittonum.
-Cunedda established himself in Wales, in the territory of the Venedoti, which would become the centre of the kingdom of Gwynedd.
-Two explanations for these actions have been suggested: either Cunedda was acting under the orders of Magnus Maximus (or Maximus's successors) or Vortigern, the high king of the British in the immediate post-Roman era.
-The range of dates (suggested by Peter Bartrum) runs from the late 370s, which would favour Maximus, to the late 440s, which would favour Vortigern.
+Cunedda established himself in Wales, in the territory of the Venedoti, which would become the centre of the Kingdom of Gwynedd.
+Two explanations for these actions have been suggested: either Cunedda was acting under the orders of Magnus Maximus (or Maximus' successors) or Vortigern, the high king of the British in the immediate post-Roman era.
+The range of dates (suggested by Oxford genealogist Peter Bartrum) runs from the late 370s, which would favour Maximus, to the late 440s, which would favour Vortigern.

 The suggestion that Cunedda was operating under instructions from Rome has been challenged by several historians.
 David Dumville dismisses the whole concept of transplanting foederati from Scotland to Wales in this manner, given that the political state of sub-Roman Britain would probably have made it impossible to exercise such centralised control by the 5th century.
 As Maximus himself was dead by the end of 388, and Constantine III departed from Britain with the last of Rome's military forces in 407, less than a generation later, it is doubtful that Rome had much direct influence over the military actions of the Votadini, either through Maximus or any other emissary, for any significant length of time.